 As an act MACRA aims to control federal expenditures on health care.
 It focuses on issues like fundamental changes in how payments are made to physicians, focusing on modifying the current fee-for-service system that rewards increasing volumes of services and rather emphasizes on the quality and value to the Medicare recipient.

 MACRA offers two distinct pathways that allow modification of the traditional fee-for-service model currently in place.

-The Merit-based Incentive Payment System (MIPS), is a kind of program that provides incentive payments for participation in various clinical practice like quality improvement and reporting activities.
+The Merit-based Incentive Payment System (MIPS), is a kind of program that provides incentive payments for participation in various clinical practices like quality improvement and reporting activities.

-The Alternative Payment Models (APMs), allows lump-sum incentive payments for episodes of care, bundling all services delivered to a patient with a specified illness during a specified period.
+The Alternative Payment Models (APMs), allow lump-sum incentive payments for episodes of care, bundling all services delivered to a patient with a specified illness during a specified period.

-Many uncertainties exist surrounding the accuracy, attribution and expediency of various quality, process and outcome measures used to calculate value for MIPS incentive payments, and for definitions of who and what is included, and for how long, in episodes of bundled care.
+Many uncertainties exist surrounding the accuracy, attribution, and expediency of various quality, process, and outcome measures used to calculate the value for MIPS incentive payments, and for definitions of who and what is included, and for how long, in episodes of bundled care.